So many photographers can say they grew up taking pictures. Not me. I grew up wanting to be a detective. Or a newspaper reporter.

 When I finally went digital, there was no looking back.
 I started my photography business in 2007, while we lived in Columbia, Mo..
 At that time, I could only work on evenings and weekends as I also had an 8 to 5 job in marketing/PR.
 We moved to Kansas City in 2009, and shortly after, I made a leap of faith (and fear!!) and kicked my steady paycheck to the curb so I could focus solely on my business full-time.
 There hasn’t been a day that I’ve regretted that decision.
 I’ve been able to connect with most amazing families, couples and babies, and I’ve gotten to witness all forms of love.
 It’s not easy to own my own business, but it sure helps that I truly love what I do.

 But what I love even more than my career is my family.
-I am so lucky that I get to share my life with my supportive and witty husband, Neil, our charming and hilarious son, Weston, and our ornery and playful cat, Kramer.
+I am so lucky that I get to share my life with my supportive and witty husband, Neil, our charming and hilarious son, Weston, and our stubborn, hungry but cuddly cat, Kramer, and our younger cat, whom we got in January of 2017, Moxie, who is hilariously silly and ornery and playful and the list could go on and on.

-When I’m not working, most of my free time is devoted to my darling son, but I also love to cook, play board games, eat, read and explore Kansas City.
+When I’m not working, most of my free time is devoted to my darling son, but I also love to cook, stream TV shows, play board games or video games with mysteries/puzzles, eat, read and explore Kansas City.
 Ok, I like to shop, too.

 If there is anything else you want to know about me, just ask!